Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is It reflects impingement-free motion range.
+The correct answer is 24 months.

 🔍 Key Findings